 Employers that utilize CCD services are expected to report hiring statistics for Rice students.
-Please report all hires in Handshake or contact us.
 Information provided by employers will be reported in aggregate form only.
 Salaries offered by individual employers will not be reported, nor will the names of the students they hire.

 The CCD makes its interviewing facilities and position-listing services available to employers who do not unlawfully discriminate in the selection of candidates on the basis of national origin, race, religion, gender, sexual orientation, age, disability, or any other basis prohibited by applicable law.